 Add all that to the fact it takes up 86 per cent of the front surface, and is covered in the latest Corning Gorilla Glass 6 for the best durability currently available, and you have one impressive piece of display tech on the front.

 The only thing missing is that extra push in resolution.
-It's not fuzzy or pixellated, but some of the finer details don't look quite as crisp and sharp as they do on the likes of the Galaxy Note 9's display.
+It's not fuzzy or pixellated, but some of the finer details don't look quite as crisp and sharp as they do on the likes of its newest flagship sibling, the OnePlus 7 Pro.

 Is the in-display fingerprint better?